Happy Hour Harmonica Podcast

 Great.
 So were you playing gypsy jazz on the harmonica before you went to that festival?

-Actually, I really, I don't know about gypsy jazz.
+really, I don't know about gypsy jazz.
 I just wanted to go and feel and I wanted to, yeah, learn.

 Yeah, sure, and meet your husband there, so that turned out well.